0x1abin/matter-controller-mcp/README.md

 - Follow zod schema patterns for tool input validation
 - Prefer async/await over callbacks and Promise chains
 - Use descriptive variable names and proper error handling

-### Testing

-The server automatically initializes and connects to commissioned devices on startup.
-You can test device control using any MCP-compatible client.

 ## Contributing